-Imagine for a moment: you gently push a spoon into a still-warm cupcake.
-The soft chocolate gives way to a runny, intense center, with the deep taste of freshly extracted espresso.
-Steam rises, the aromas of cocoa and coffee mingle… Each bite is an escape, a sensory journey between the refined bitterness of coffee and the captivating sweetness of chocolate.
+Imagine for a moment: you gently sink the spoon into a small still-warm cake.
+The richness of the chocolate gives way to a flowing, intense heart with the deep flavor of freshly extracted espresso.
+The steam rises, the aromas of cocoa and coffee blend...
+Each bite is an escape, a sensory journey between the refined bitterness of coffee and the enchanting sweetness of chocolate.

-This chocolate-coffee cake with a melting espresso center is a recipe that appeals to both gourmet dessert lovers and coffee enthusiasts.
-It's the perfect dessert for a sophisticated dinner, a comforting weekend treat, or even as a sweet signature dish at a meal with friends.
+The rich chocolate-coffee cake with a molten espresso heart is a recipe that delights both gourmet dessert lovers and coffee enthusiasts.
+It's the perfect dessert for a refined dinner, a comforting weekend treat, or even as a sweet signature for a meal with friends.

-At Cafemalin , we believe that coffee isn't just a beverage.
-It's a noble ingredient, capable of enhancing many dishes.
-This recipe is proof: simple to make, but with a result worthy of a gourmet restaurant.
+At Cafemalin, we believe that coffee is not just a drink.
+It is a noble ingredient, capable of enhancing many preparations.
+This recipe is proof of that: simple to make, but with a result worthy of a gourmet restaurant.

 - 3 whole eggs + 1 egg yolk